sw478/multidimensional-sudoku/README.md

 If you wanted to use this for another exact cover problem, the code has been made modular so you can just swap out and create your own function that writes to a matrix coordinate file.
 The overall process is the same.

+## matrixFile creation

+Python can't be used for this project efficiently, but can be used to write to the matrixFile

+#### second sudoku matrix setup

+Instead of each row describing a single placement of a value and its position, each row will describe the placement of xy number of values (ex. where all the ones are) and no two can overlap, which makes this a valid modification of the first matrix setup

+    irow: value*layoutNumber (xy*numLayout)
+    icol: value associated with layout (xy) and number of cells in a sudoku board (x*y)^2

+There are only a finite number of possible layouts, and they can be visualized as such:

+    .
+X   .   |   .   .   .   |   .   .   .
+    .   .   .   |   X   .   .   |   .   .   .
+    .   .   .   |   .   .   .   |   .
+X   .
+    _   _   _       _   _   _       _   _   _
+    .   .   .   |   .
+X   .   |   .   .   .
+    .   .   .   |   .   .   .   |   .   .
+X
+    X   .   .   |   .   .   .   |   .   .   .
+    _   _   _       _   _   _       _   _   _
+    .   .
+X   |   .   .   .   |   .   .   .
+    .   .   .   |   .   .   .   |   X   .   .
+    .   .   .   |   .   .
+X   |   .   .   .

+For a 3x3 board, in each sudoku box, n*m here describes the number of possibilities for where you can place an additional number of the same value as the rest

+    3*3 3*2 3*1
+    2*3 2*2 2*1
+    1*3 1*2 1*1

+    num_layouts = (x!^y)*(y!^x)

+While it's definitely a large number of layouts, the layouts only need to be calculated once, and you can reuse the set of layouts for any other sudoku with the same dimensions.

+But now there's a tradeoff between memory space and efficiency: with this setup, you would still have to create a matrix with a row dimension equal to num_layouts*xy. (col dimension would just be xy + xy*xy)

+## todo

+#### short term goals

+improve user interface\
+add boards for higher dimensions, ex.
+2x2x2, 2x3x4, 3x3x3x3\
+figure out an efficient way to generate boards

+#### long term goals

+design an app/web app for this program

 ## data